-Improper Brake Alignment
+1. You Have An Improper Brake Alignment

 You often oil your brakes to keep them smooth.
-Well, sometimes, this brake fluid leads to contamination in the disc pads and rim brakes, and sometimes even in the brake pads, especially in disc brakes.
-Not only does it contaminate them, but it even forms debris on them.
+Well, sometimes, this brake fluid leads to contamination in the disc pads and rim brakes.
+It can even contaminate the brake pads, especially in disc brakes.
+The contamination will create a form of debris on them.
 All of this leads to squeaky brakes.
 Your brakes can get contaminated because of greasy fingers touching the rim or using aerosol too close to the braking surfaces.

 So, what you need to do is uninstall the entire padding on the braking surface by loosening the caliper bolts and reinstall the same.
 Just pay attention to keeping the front part closer to the rim brakes and the back part farther away from the rim brakes.
-Also, make sure that the rim brakes and brake pad touch each other, and neither of them touches the tire.
+Also, make sure that the rim brakes and brake pad touch each other, and that neither of them touches the tire.

 Once you’re through with this setting, you just have to tighten the bolts on the braking surface.
-Now, that is the tricky part because as you tighten them, the brake pad will tend to rotate with the bolts, and you need to prevent that from happening.
-So, ensure that you’re holding the brake pads very tight in place when screwing the bolts.
+Now, that is the tricky part because as you tighten them, the brake pad will tend to rotate with the bolts.
+You need to prevent that from happening.
+So, make sure that you’re holding the brake pads very tight in place when screwing the bolts.

 After you’re done with the installation, give your brakes a check.
 If you still experience squeaky bike brakes, adjust the pads a little more, and you’ll be good to go.